kubeflow/website/content/en/docs/operator/install-kubeflow.md

 weight = 10
 +++

 This guide describes how to use the Kubeflow Operator to deploy Kubeflow.
+As mentioned in the Operator [introduction](/docs/operator/introduction.md), the Operator also allows you to monitor and manage the Kubeflow installation beyond the initial installation.

 ## Prerequisites